 Pretoria was the city and the Voortrekker Monument Amphitheatre was the venue where I experienced this amazing day.
 Not only did I get to see Incubus live, I also experienced some of South Africa’s best acts (who were all hand-picked by the massively famous American rock band).

-Next up were Girl rockers Cortina Whiplash (who have been around for more than 10 years) and right of the bat one could see just why Incubus picked them as one of the opening acts for the concert.
+Right of the bat one could see just why Incubus picked them as one of the opening acts.
 These rock ‘n roll ladies put on one hell of a show and this was much appreciated by the growing crowd in front of the stage.

-BCUC were up next and I have to admit that even though they’ve never really been my musical cup of tea, I was impressed with their performance.
-They wound up the music-loving crowd up to the point where they just could not help embracing the African rhythm inside themselves.
+I have to admit that even though they’ve never really been my musical cup of tea, I was impressed with their performance.
+BCUC wound up the music-loving crowd up to the point where they just could not help embracing the African rhythm inside themselves.
 Bums were shaking, legs were stomping, the beer was flowing and everything in the world felt good.

 “Paper Shoes” and “Pantomine” were up next followed by “Nice To Know You” (another personal favorite of mine).
 They also played “Sick Sad Little World”, “Stellar” (a song that always blows me away and transports me to far-off places) and “Talk Shows on Mute”.